 TIP: Always double-check the code, even if you’ve done this process before.
 A small typo can ruin everything!

-Here, we’re going to input a published piece of content’s URL to test if that page is eligible for a rich result on the SERP.
+Here, we’re going to input a published piece of content’s URL to test if that page is eligible for a rich result.
 Input the content’s URL in the text bar, and click “Test URL.”

 You’ll be alerted to whether or not your page is eligible for rich results.
 If the test is successful, you’ll see a message that reads “All structured data on the page can generate rich results,” as well as the detected items (i.e. FAQ).